 The previous chapter explained that we can select objects in the scene by certain individual features such as by location and by color.
 For example, we can think “red” and our attention will process all the locations containing red more.
 However, this doesn’t work for combinations of features such as red and leftward-tilted.
 The present chapter showed another side of our trouble with combinations of features - simply identifying pairs of features can be quite time-consuming.

 To experience that more, watch the below two-frame animation.
 This time, the challenge is to combine two different orientations.
 At the slow rate (top row), you can do it.
-But in the middle row, you don’t have enough time.
-If the below animation doesn’t work in your web browser, try watching it here.
+But in the middle row, you may not have enough time.
+If the animation doesn’t show, try watching it here.

-In the previous chapter you learned that our brain has a process for attentional selection of an individual feature, but not for combinations of features.
-In this chapter you learned that combining features can be done, but is time-consuming.
+In the previous chapter (7), you learned that our brain has a process for attentional selection of an individual feature value (such as blue), but not for combinations of features.
+Consistent with this, the animations of this chapter illustrate that identification of feature combinations is time-consuming.
+This suggests that identifying features requires capacity-limited (post-bottleneck) processing.
 In the next chapter, we will put these ideas together to better understand classic findings from visual search experiments that you learned about in first-year psychology.

 Answer these questions:

-- What do the slow limit on pairing simultaneous features have in common with what was said in the previous chapter about selection?
+- What does the slow limit on pairing simultaneous features have in common with what was said in the previous chapter about selection?